wp-plugins/events-manager-extended/readme.txt

 * Feature: you can now use "contains" in the conditional tag [events_if]
 * Feature: added #_EVENTID
 * Bugfix: #_CONTACTEMAIL was no longer correctly replaced
+* Bugfix: using #@_{} notation resulted in empty string if end and start date were the same, not intended behaviour ...